Real-analytic realization of Uniform Circular Systems and some applications

 \subsection{Approximating partition permutation by diffeomorphisms}

 Now we describe how partition permutations of $\T^2$ can be approximated well enough by real-analytic diffeomorphisms.
-At this point we would note that for the purpose of the AbC method we would like the approximating diffeomorphism constructed here to commute with $R^{1/q}$ for some given natural number $q$.
+At this juncture we point out that for the purpose of the AbC method we would like the approximating diffeomorphism constructed here to commute with $R^{1/q}$ for some given natural number $q$.
 In the smooth category this is achieved by carrying out the construction on a fundamental domain of $R^{1/q}$ in such a way that this map is identity near the boundary of this fundamental domain and then we glue together $q$ translated copies of this diffeomorphism and the resulting diffeomorphism commutes with $R^{1/q}$ by construction.

 In the real-analytic category we do not know how to reproduce the result in a similar fashion and hence we do all construction on the whole of $\T^2$ rather than a fundamental domain of $\T^2$.
 The problem if we do the construction this way is that we have to keep track that of commutativity all along our construction.